How to turn your amazing calligraphy skills into unique greeting cards

 My general process for digitising my calligraphy is:

-Take a high-resolution scan, full colour
+Take a high-resolution scan, greyscale

 In Photoshop, clean up any weirdness using the Spot Heal and Clone tools, adjust the levels for everything to as close to pure black and white as possible, and then desaturate

 And while we’re here, no, Procreate will not vectorise your calligraphy, it’s a raster-based piece of software.
+However, if you can get your calligraphy/design into a near-perfect state in Procreate, you can skip Photoshop and import your design straight into Illustrator for vectorisation.

 Choosing your materials